hashicorp/terraform-provider-awscc/docs/resources/ecs_service.md

 - `container_name` (String) The name of the container (as it appears in a container definition) to associate with the load balancer.
  You need to specify the container name when configuring the target group for an Amazon ECS load balancer.
 - `container_port` (Number) The port on the container to associate with the load balancer.
 This port must correspond to a ``containerPort`` in the task definition the tasks in the service are using.
 For tasks that use the EC2 launch type, the container instance they're launched on must allow ingress traffic on the ``hostPort`` of the port mapping.
-- `load_balancer_name` (String) The name of the load balancer to associate with the service or task set.
+- `load_balancer_name` (String) The name of the load balancer to associate with the Amazon ECS service or task set.
  If you are using an Application Load Balancer or a Network Load Balancer the load balancer name parameter should be omitted.
 - `target_group_arn` (String) The full Amazon Resource Name (ARN) of the Elastic Load Balancing target group or groups associated with a service or task set.
  A target group ARN is only specified when using an Application Load Balancer or Network Load Balancer.